Joshua Hendy Iron Works

 The Joshua Hendy Iron Works was an American engineering company that existed from the 1850s to the late 1940s.
-It was at one time a world leader in mining technology and its equipment was used in the construction of the Panama Canal, amongst other major projects.
+It was at one time a world leader in mining technology and its equipment was used in constructing the Panama Canal, amongst other major projects.
 The company went on to serve many different markets during the course of its existence, but is perhaps best remembered today for its contribution to the American shipbuilding industry during World War II.

 Beginnings

-The company was named for its founder Joshua Hendy.
+The company was named after its founder Joshua Hendy.
 Born in Cornwall, England in 1822, Hendy at the age of 13 migrated with two brothers to South Carolina in the United States.
 Joshua married and became a blacksmith in Houston, Texas.
-After the death of his wife and two children from yellow fever, he sailed round Cape Horn to San Francisco in 1849 to participate in the California Gold Rush.
+After the death of his wife and two children from yellow fever, he sailed around Cape Horn to San Francisco in 1849 to participate in the California Gold Rush.

 Hendy built California's first redwood lumber mill, the Benicia Sawmill (the region is now known as the Hendy Woods State Park).
 In 1856, he established the Joshua Hendy Iron Works in San Francisco to supply equipment to Gold Rush placer miners.
 The Hendy plant supplied various equipment to the mining industry.

 Mining industry leader

 By the 1890s, the Joshua Hendy Iron Works was a leader in the mining industry, supplying equipment to mining companies globally, including ore carts, ore crushers, stamp and ball mills and other equipment.

 Many of the engineering innovations developed by Hendy became mining industry standards, employed as late as the 1970s, such as the hydraulic giant monitor, the tangential water wheel, the Hendy ore concentrator, the Challenge ore feeder, and the Hendy hydraulic gravel elevator.
 Hendy giant hydraulic crushers were used to excavate the Panama Canal.

 After Joshua Hendy died in 1891, management of the company was taken over by his nephews Samuel and John.
-In 1906 a fire devastated the original San Francisco factory, and the company was re-established in Sunnyvale, California after the local government enticed the company with free land.
+After the April 18, 1906 earthquake a fire devastated the original San Francisco factory, and the company was re-established in Sunnyvale, California after the local government enticed the company with free land.
+Samuel died after a short illness on March 14, 1906 and was succeeded as president of the company by his brother John.